Get insider access

 3. Best Portable Budget Mirrorless Camera

-This model is also one of the few budget cameras to feature in-body image stabilization (IBIS)—and it's the only one on this list with it.
-IBIS can help you capture steadier shots at slower shutter speeds and comes in handy in dimmer lighting conditions or when recording handheld video.
+This model is also one of the few budget cameras to feature in-body image stabilization (IBIS)—in fact, it's the only one on this list to feature IBIS.
+Built-in stabilization can help you capture steadier shots at slower shutter speeds, coming in handy in dimmer lighting conditions or when shooting handheld video.
 Although it doesn't have the quickest or most reliable autofocus, this is a great little camera for the price.

 See our review